tlswg/draft-ietf-tls-semistatic-dh/draft-ietf-tls-semistatic-dh.md

 Note that this means that the server's static secret MUST be in the same group as selected group for the ephemeral (EC)DH exchange.

-The handshake then proceeds as usual, except that:

-* Instead of containing a signature, the CertificateVerify contains a MAC of the handshake transcript, computed based on SS.
+The handshake then proceeds as usual, except that instead of containing a signature, the CertificateVerify contains a MAC of the handshake transcript, computed based on SS.

-* SS is mixed into the key schedule at the last HKDF-Extract stage (where currently a 0 is used as the IKM input).

 # Negotiation {#negotiation}